 In all years presented, the Company solely derives its revenues from its related parties.
-Furthermore, its revenues comprise revenue from construction contracts only, which is recognized over time usually over a period of 12 months.
+Furthermore, its revenues comprise of revenues from construction contracts only, which is recognized over time usually over a period of 12 months.
 All of the Company's construction projects are residential projects in Carmona, Cavite.

 Service income arising from these transactions with related parties are presented as Contract Revenues in the statements of comprehensive income.
-The related outstanding receivables are shown as Contracts receivable under the Receivables account in the statements of financial position (see Note 5).
+The related outstanding receivables are shown as Contracts receivables under the Receivables account in the statements of financial position (see Note 5).
 These receivables are unsecured to the extent of advances received, noninterest-bearing and payable in cash.

-Presented below is an analysis of the movements in contracts receivable.
+Presented below is an analysis of the movements in contracts receivables.

-Note 2020 2019 Balance at beginning of year Contract revenues, gross of VAT Collections P 45,751,927 255,424,299 (248,412,896) P 21,281,605 236,555,976 (212,085,654) Balance at end of year 5 P 52,763,330 P 45,751,927
+Note 2021 2020 Balance at beginning of year Contract revenues, gross of VAT Collections P (52,763,330 94,190,164 113,207,363) P (45,751,927 255,424,299 248,412,896) Balance at end of year 5 P 33,746,131 P 52,763,330